Reduce is the first and most important “R” in the Waste Management Hierarchy.

 - Invest in a set of rechargeable batteries.

-- Purchase LED or CFL bulbs, which last for years.
+- Purchase LED bulbs, which last for years.

 - Choose clothing made from natural fibres like wool or cotton that tend to last longer than synthetic fabrics like acrylic and nylon.

-- Try to avoid purchasing cheap novelty items and toys that are not built to last and quickly end up in the landfill.
+- Try to avoid purchasing cheap novelty items and toys that quickly end up in the landfill.

 REPAIR AND REFRESH